 To manage gout, doctors advise a combination of medications and lifestyle changes.
 Common medications used are:

-- Doctors may also suggest it for gout pain management.
-However, this mediation has unpleasant side effects, especially if taken in large quantities.
+- Doctor’s may also suggest it for gout pain management.
+However, this medication has unpleasant side effects, especially if taken in large quantities.
 These include vomiting, diarrhea, and nausea.

 - Doctors may recommend this drug to manage pain and inflammation if a gout patient cannot take NSAIDs and colchicine.